(This page revised March 21, 2022)

 Parker 61 Mark II desk pen and desk set

 As a group, collectors today are underwhelmed by the Parker 61.
 Many 61s seem not to write well, either because they haven’t been kept in good order or because they are adjusted to write dry (a common condition).
-A more serious detriment, however, is the polystyrene plastic that Parker used.
-Rather brittle and prone to crack if handled roughly, the barrel and shell of the 61 can be a source of annoyance and, with user pens, inky fingers.
+A more serious detriment, however, is the plastic that Parker used.
+Somewhat brittle and prone to crack if handled roughly, the barrel and shell of the 61 can be a source of annoyance and, with user pens, inky fingers.
+A small percentage of 61s have also exhibited shrinkage of their shells.
 Last on the list of negatives is the shell’s arrow, which was inlaid into the shell by heat stamping and can fall out too easily.

 On the other hand, there are a great number of really nice uncracked 61s around, and these pens can be tuned to write very well indeed.
 They are attractive and light in weight, ideal for day-long use and for carrying in cramped quarters such as a checkbook.
 And because they are undervalued in the marketplace, very good 61s can often be found at surprisingly low prices.
 Even a pen that writes unwillingly may be a good buy, given that most reluctant 61s can be encouraged to write much better merely by soaking and flushing them to clean out old dried ink.